li-yanhao/masksim/README.md

 ## Overview

-Synthetic image generation methods have recently revolutionized the way in which visual content is created.
-This opens up creative opportunities but also presents challenges in preventing misinformation and crime.
-Anyone using these tools can create convincing photorealistic images.
-However, these methods leave traces in the Fourier spectrum that are invisible to humans, but can be detected by specialized tools.
 This paper describes a semi-white-box method for detecting synthetic images by revealing anomalous patterns in the spectral domain.
 Specifically, we train a mask to enhance the most discriminative frequencies and simultaneously train a reference pattern that resembles the patterns produced by a given generative method.
 The proposed method produces comparable results to the state-of-the-art methods and highlights cues that can be used as forensic evidence.
 In contrast to most methods in the literature, the detections of the proposed method are explainable to a high degree.

 ## Requirements